Return of the Ancients

 Patch 0.5.0 · ships 29 May 2026

-Community names (Breach, Vaal Temple, Ritual, Delirium, Fortress) are kept as the primary heading for each section; the 0.5 storyline names appear as subtitles.
+Community names (Breach, Ritual, Delirium, Fortress) are kept as the primary heading for each section; the 0.5 storyline names appear as subtitles.
+GGG's official key art and reveal present these as 5 storylines; the written 0.5.0 patch-notes intro phrases it as "six."

 The Atlas